helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 # How to use SSH with Github

-The goal of this is to show you how to set up your computer and github account so you can use SSH to access Github.
+The goal of this is to show you how to set up your computer and GitHub account so you can use SSH to access Github.
+This tutorial is written for Linux.

 * [Introduction](#introduction)
 * [What is SSH?](#what-is-ssh)